Fashion & Technology (FASN) | Wilson School of Design

 Fashion Design Theory and Process I

 Students will engage in design process and documentation methods utilized in the apparel industry.
 They will investigate the balance of creativity and marketability required in style development.
-They will examine and interpret creative design theories and methods.
-Students will formulate design solutions for apparel products specific to target market segments while developing their individual creative process.
+They will examine and interpret creative methods and theories for sustainable design.
+Students will formulate apparel design solutions specific to target market segments while developing their individual creative process.

 Level: UG